 How Long Do You Have to File a Claim?

 In New York, you have two years from the date of injury—or from the date you discovered a work-related illness—to file a workers’ compensation claim.
+These deadlines are set by state laws governing workers’ compensation.
 Failing to meet that deadline can permanently bar your right to benefits.

 Sometimes, time limits for third-party lawsuits are separate and shorter, so speaking with a lawyer as soon as possible is essential.
 Fusco, Brandenstein & Rada, P.C. can review your timelines and make sure everything is filed correctly and on time.